Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OES May 2024 data.

 8-12 years

 Managing daily departmental operations, staff scheduling, and quality assurance.
 Bridging clinical staff and management.
-Often requires a bachelor's degree minimum.
+Bachelor's degree typically required.

 Step 5